aeckardt/SimpleScript/README.md

 Another thing to implement is text recognition, that can be used to do calculations in the script and make decisions based on it.
 For that I will enhance the script language such that you can implement basic loops.

 I consider to go another route and just use python in my program and to create a plugin for that.
-That would probably be better, even now I have already created the whole toolchain of lexer, parser as syntax tree walker.
+That would probably be better, even now I have already created the whole toolchain of lexer, parser and syntax tree walker.

 To effectively automate GUI tests, there will be more to follow.